 It is important that you always keep in mind, at what level you would like to track the Revenue and Costs associated.
 As this will help you decide which Groups & Items you need.

 There are two methods to choose from when creating your structure, Category Method and Activity Method.

-- Category Method – This approach is to organize the structure according to similar cost/revenue category areas and activities.
+- Category Method – This approach is to organise the structure according to a similar cost/revenue category areas and activities.
 This method is best suited to businesses where the expenses are mostly internal.
 It is much less suited to those that need to track costs/revenues by phases or activities.